rikimaru0345/Ceras/README.md

 ### Next (soon)
 - Making Ceras available as a nuget package
-- Automatic version tolerance; very performant and highly configurable; can be disabled as well

 - Better exceptions (actual exception types instead of the generic `Exception`)

 ### Backlog